Mausina/Plugin-on-prison-for-Minecraft-server--1.20.6-/README.md

-at this work on few comand
+at this moment work only few comand

 /set_jail (set jail and name )

 /prison_stick (work like axe from worl edit)